-That assigned Kind MUST be immutable to any client.
+88 That assigned Kind MUST be immutable to any client.

-In the following table (Table 2) the Kind instances for the OCCI SLAs Resource, Link sub-types as well as the specification [2].
+In the following table (Table 2) the Kind instances for the OCCI SLAs Resource, Link sub-types as well as the Mixins are introduced.
+For information on how to extend these types, please refer to the OCCI Core Model specification [2].
 We also present related examples at the end of this document.